MarouaneMajidi/RL_PROJECT_2D_SHOOTER/docs/README.md

 **Vision-based version:**

-- Sees the game as an 84x84 RGB image (like looking at a screen)
+- Sees the game as 4 consecutive 128×96 RGB frames (stacked over time), similar to observing motion on a screen.

 - Uses a convolutional neural network to understand what's happening